 - Stink Bugs - Various Species

 The three main species of stink bugs on cotton are the green stink bug, southern green stink bug, and brown stink bug.
 Stink bugs are shield shaped, about 5/8 of an inch long, and have sucking mouthparts.
 The southern green stink bug adult is green in color, and the nymphal stage has white spots on the back or abdomen.
 The green stink bug is also green but the nymphal stage has a striped abdomen.
 The brown stink bug is brown and closely resembles another predaceous stink bug, the spined soldier bug (a beneficial insect).
 They can be distinguished one from another by the very sharply pointed "shoulders" on the spined soldier bug.
 Stink bug eggs are barrel-shaped and are deposited in a cluster on foliage.
-See the following publication concerning identification of common stink bugs in Arkansas: Identification Guide for Common Stink Bugs in Arkansas
+See the following publication concerning identification of common stink bugs in Arkansas: Identifying Stink Bugs in Arkansas Crops

 Stink bugs overwinter in a variety of habitats such as leaf litter, tree holes, fields, and other areas.
 Other host plants include sowthistle, wheat, vetch, peppergrass, soybean, cowpeas, and wild radish.
 The egg stage lasts about 4 days; the nymph stage lasts about 33 days; and the adult stage lasts about 58 days.